NVIDIA/aistore/docs/cli/alias.md

 `ais alias show` or `ais alias`

 List all created aliases.
-Similar to how the `alias` command works, `ais alias` lists all aliases when no arguments are provided.
+`ais alias` with no arguments lists all previously added aliases -- the same behavior you expect from Unix shell `alias`.

 Note that aliases are also shown in the app-level help message (`ais -h`).